“Jōnamagashi”: Exquisite Kanazawa Confections

 A Delight for the Eyes and a Joy for the Palate

-Kanazawa wagashi are traditional Japanese confections that emerged in the Edo period (1603–1868) in conjunction with the tea ceremony tradition, reflecting the refined tastes of the Kagawa domain lords.
+Kanazawa wagashi are traditional Japanese confections that emerged in the Edo period (1603–1868) in conjunction with the tea ceremony tradition, reflecting the refined tastes of the Kaga domain lords.
 Over time, wagashi became a part of the lives of the common people, a necessary item to mark the four seasons and important life events.

 Ōshima Sōsui of the Ishikawa Prefecture Tea Ceremony Association explains the close connection between the tea ceremony and wagashi.

 “The utensils used in the ceremony are selected on the basis of a theme.
 The choice of wagashi is intended to highlight that theme as a delight for the eyes and a joy for the palate.”